• Skip to primary navigation

 After you’ve made the brine, you need to sterilize the jars you will be using.
 Boil them in a pot, and follow the same process as you would for water bath canning.

 Wash and chop your veggies into uniform sizes.
-If you’re using smaller vegetables, don’t worry about chopping them, just keep in mind the larger they are, the longer it will take the brine solution to penetrate them.
+If you’re using smaller vegetables, don’t worry about chopping them; just keep in mind that the longer it will take the brine solution to penetrate them.

 For denser vegetables, like carrots or cauliflower, blanching them first will soften them enough to let the brine penetrate it.
 Once you’ve prepped your veggies of choice, place them in your jar along with any herbs and spices you may wish to add.